Symmetric Yang--Mills theory in FLRW universes: Symmetric Yang--Mills fields in foliated spacetimes

-where we have used that $2\binom{n}{2}/(4n)=(n-1)/4=\mathcal{D}_{n}/8$.
-For the anti-de Sitter space we proceed analogously.
-By either using the block structure of the defining representation of $\mathfrak{so}(2,n-1)$ or direct calculation, it is straightforward to obtain all non-trivial combinations as \\ There is no non-trivial case with both $I$ and $J$ $\tilde{\eta}$-squaring to $-1$ since here there is only one compact generator, which is clear from \eqref{ads}.
-The sum becomes trivial, as in the previous cases, but this time with $\tilde{g}_{00}=+1$, which yields
+where we have used $2\binom{n}{2}/(4n)=(n-1)/4=\mathcal{D}_{n}/8$.
+We proceed analogously for the anti-de Sitter space.
+We obtain the non-trivial combinations of $\mathfrak{so}(2,n-1)$ as \\ There is no non-trivial case with both $I$ and $J$ $\tilde{\eta}$-squaring to $-1$ since here there is only one compact generator, which is clear from \eqref{ads}.
+The sum becomes trivial, as in the previous cases, but this time with $\tilde{g}_{00}=+1$, yielding

-Thus we have obtained the reduced Lagrangians for the three cases at hand.
-The potentials for the quasi-Newtonain degrees of freedom $\phi(u)$ turn out to be inverted double wells for the hyperbolic and the de Sitter space and an usual double well for the anti-de Sitter space.
+With the potentials computed explicitly, we have obtained the reduced Lagrangians for the three cases at hand.
+The potentials for the quasi-Newtonian degrees of freedom $\phi(u)$ are the inverted double well for the hyperbolic and the de Sitter space and the usual double well for the anti-de Sitter space.
 For $n=3$, it matches previous results in \cite{Mink}, where the special cases $H^3$ and dS$_3$ were discussed.
-Not only do the three systems behave similarly but the Lagrangians and potentials respectively are all structurally identical, with
+Not only do the three systems behave similarly but the Lagrangians and potentials are all structurally identical, with

-where the only difference is $\tilde{g}_{00}$.
-Furthermore it is easy to see that all of the discussion also applies to the case SO$(n+1)$/SO$(n)\cong S^n$ discussed in \cite{Lechtenfeld_2018}, completing the picture with the curvature-dual of hyperbolic space.
-Translating the latter into our notation amounts to setting $\varepsilon_K=+1$, $\varepsilon_g=-1$ and $\tilde{g}_{00}=+1$.
-Hence, we can include this case into our picture and arrive at the following relations:\\ \\
+where the only difference is the presence of $\tilde{g}_{00}$ in the more comprehensive treatment shown here.
+Furthermore, the same discussion applies analogously to the case SO$(n+1)$/SO$(n)\cong S^n$ discussed in \cite{Lechtenfeld_2018}, which completes the picture with the positive curvature-dual of the hyperbolic space.
+Translating the spheric case into our notation amounts to setting $\varepsilon_K=+1$, $\varepsilon_g=-1$ and $\tilde{g}_{00}=+1$.
+Hence, we include it into our picture and arrive at the following relation: